-Biden’s second try at student loan cancellation moves forward with debate over plan’s details
+Biden’s second try at student loan cancellation moves forward with debate over the plan’s details

-WASHINGTON (AP) — President Joe Biden’s second attempt at student loan cancellation is moving forward with a round of hearings beginning Tuesday to negotiate the details of a new plan.
+WASHINGTON (AP) — President Joe Biden’s second attempt at student loan cancellation began moving forward Tuesday with a round of hearings to negotiate the details of a new plan.

-In a process known as negotiated rulemaking, 14 people chosen by the Biden administration will meet for the first of three hearings on student loan relief.
+In a process known as negotiated rulemaking, 14 people chosen by the Biden administration are meeting for the first of three hearings on student loan relief.
 Their goal is to guide the Education Department toward a proposal after the Supreme Court rejected Biden’s first plan in June.

 The negotiators all come from outside the federal government and represent a range of viewpoints on student loans.
 The panel includes students and officials from a range of colleges, along with loan servicers, state officials and advocates including the NAACP.